Methodist Church of Australasia: Methodist Inland Mission

+In 1945, Reverend Harry Griffiths was responsible for the creation of Griffiths House in Alice Springs in 1941, originally designed to be a hostel for young single people who had moved to Alice Springs for work, but by the time it was opened, it was converted in to a social club for soldiers stationed in Alice Springs.
+After the war it became hostel accommodation for children from remote areas of Central Australia so that they could attend school.

+After the Methodist Church became part of the Uniting Church of Australia in 1977, Frontier Services took responsibility for the missionary work.

+Other Methodist congregations

 There are still independent Methodist congregations in Australia, including congregations formed or impacted by Tongan immigrants.
 The Wesleyan Methodist Church of Australia is derived from the Wesleyan Methodist Church of America and did not join the Uniting Church in Australia.

 Presidents-General

 The triennial conference was led by the President-General.
 There were a total of 25 Presidents General over the life of the Methodist Church of Australasia, from its formation in 1902 until the Uniting Church in 1977.